hithere-devs/pintrest-yt-pipeline/README.md

 - **Repeated downloads**: Ensure the link is listed only once in `videoLinks`, and that `videosProcessed` contains the corresponding entry.
-- **403/Access errors**: Pinterest may block requests without realistic headers;
+- **Python errors**: Make sure the virtual environment is activated and all packages in `requirements.txt` are installed.
-  update the client headers in `src/pinterestClient.js` if needed.
+- **Missing audio**: If a video has no audio, it may use separate audio tracks that require ffmpeg to merge.
+Install ffmpeg: `brew install ffmpeg` (macOS)
-- **File naming**: Files are timestamped; adjust `buildFilename` in `src/downloader.js` if you prefer a different scheme.
+- **File naming**: Files are timestamped (YYYY-MM-DDTHH-MM-SS.mp4); modify `scripts/pinterest_downloader.py` if you need a different scheme.

 ## License